Gray Family of Susan J. Dorey

 In 1910 lived in Cranford, NJ with parental family.

 Out of high school at age 18, Marion went to NYC to secretarial school.
 She lived there with Emma Louise Victoria Tunis, her stepmother's sister.
-During that time she made friends with Susannah (a woman I called Aunt Susy) who latter married Crofton Foster; a son Jack was a VP of Chase Manhattan Bank; grandson Jack Foster spent a summer with my family in CA when I was 15.
+During that time she made friends with Susannah (a woman I called Aunt Susy) who later married Crofton Foster; a son Jack was a VP of Chase Manhattan Bank; grandson Jack Foster spent a summer with my family in CA when I was 15.

 Marion met John Alexander Clirehugh when he worked on a brick wall in Louise's yard.